 The episode did make me more certain that I wanted another baby, and so, here we are, on the cusp of becoming a family of 5.

 2. How has this pregnancy been?
 This pregnancy has been… hard.
 Age is definitely a factor and being pregnant in my late-30s while having two kids to run after and ferry around was tough.
-Add to that the fact that I was also needed to help the husband with his new start-up, I barely had time to think about being pregnant.
+Add to that the fact that I am also needed to help the husband with his new start-up, I’ve barely had time to think about being pregnant.
 The first trimester was generally uncomfortable but given my past history, I was relieved to be feeling nauseated, as yucky as that may sound!
 I didn’t throw up too much but I found myself feeling very gassy and I burped ALOT when I was feeling queasy.
 This has continued to be the case throughout my pregnancy.
 I’ve suffered less heartburn this time round as compared to my previous pregnancies, but that bit of my system that stops the backflow of food up my throat seems to have gotten rather lax because I’ve frequently been jerked upright by the sudden feeling of regurgitation.
 It’s actually quite painful when it happens and I now know not to lie down after eating.
 Instead, I need to sit up, sometimes for quite a while.
 Combined with the insomnia that I’ve been having on and off throughout this pregnancy, that means that there have been nights when I’ve been uncomfortably shocked awake in the middle of the night by the need to throw up and then found myself unable to get back to sleep.
 Whee.

 And those pelvic pains that I suffered with Mei?
 Yup, they hit me with a vengeance this time round, from quite early on.
 I’ve had them for so long that I honestly can’t remember when they started!
 Ironically, my sister says that I’ve complained less this time round about this discomfort, so she thought I was having an easier time.
 I think it was more because I was expecting the pain and therefore more resigned to the fact.
 Ouch.
 In the past couple of weeks, walking has sometimes been excruciating.
 Not fun.
 I really really hope it gets better after baby is out!